mgill2190/training/README.md

 * [Simple Shipment](SimpleShipment)

-  Training exercise to create a Kendo UI datagrid, and shipment information page accessing a RESTful API.
+  Training exercise to create simple shipment application using Kendo UI datagrid, and interacting with a RESTful server.